 Action set

-Than we use message action with custom message.
+Then we use message action with custom message.

 Action set

-When the entity receives the "Approved" status, we execute an export feed that creates a record of this entity on the production server
+When the entity receives the "Approved" status, we execute an export feed that creates a record of this entity on the production server.

 First we check if the record receives the "Approved" status.